-Our organisational strength allows us Value for Money strategy is making us leaner and more resilient, ensuring our investment makes the biggest difference.
+Our organisational strength allows us to do more for our communities.
+Our Value for Money strategy is making us leaner and more resilient, ensuring our investment makes the biggest difference.
 We will continue to invest in our IT systems and capabilities, to ensure we have strong foundations on which to improve services and deliver further operating efficiencies.